tosFa/react-router-addons-routes/README.md

 With the introduction of React Router v4, there is no longer a centralized route configuration.
 There are some use-cases where it is valuable to know about all the app's potential routes such as:

-- Loading data on the server before rendering
+- Loading data on the server or in the lifecycle before rendering the next screen
 - Linking to routes by name
 - Static analysis